prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/stock-market-api-client/project-example.md

   + An HTTP request to the Google Finance API asking for stock data.
   + A desired terminal-output of choice.
-  + A CSV file of stock prices over time.
+  + A CSV file or database of stock prices over time.
+  + An email alert containing stock quotes.